learn-co-curriculum/dsc-git-branches/README.md

 that the `master` branch _only_ has the code up to the moment you "branched" into the `add-preprocessing-and-normalization` timeline, er, branch.

-The code from our `add-preprocessing-and-normalization` is tucked away in that branch, waiting patiently in isolation from the rest of your code in `master` until the feature is considered complete.
+The code from `add-preprocessing-and-normalization` is tucked away in that branch, waiting patiently in isolation from the rest of your code in `master` until the feature is considered complete.